Journee-Kim/customer_segmentation_ecommerce/README.md

 both matrices highlight the classifier's strong performance across all classes, with high numbers of true positives and minimal false positives and false negatives.

-a.
-Precision: The precision measures the accuracy of positive predictions.
+- Precision: The precision measures the accuracy of positive predictions.
 For all classes, the precision is very high, ranging from 0.99 to 1.00.
 This indicates that when the classifier predicts a certain class, it is highly likely to be correct.
-b.
-Recall: Recall, also known as sensitivity, measures the ability of the classifier to correctly identify all relevant instances.
+- Recall: Recall, also known as sensitivity, measures the ability of the classifier to correctly identify all relevant instances.
 Like precision, recall is very high for all classes, ranging from 0.98 to 1.00.
 This indicates that the classifier effectively captures most instances of each class.
-c.
-F1-score: The F1-score is the harmonic mean of precision and recall and provides a balance between the two metrics.
+- F1-score: The F1-score is the harmonic mean of precision and recall and provides a balance between the two metrics.
 Like precision and recall, the F1-score is also very high for all classes, ranging from 0.98 to 1.00.
 This indicates robust performance across all classes.
-d.
-Accuracy: The overall accuracy of the classifier is 0.99, indicating that it correctly predicts the class for 99% of the instances in the dataset.
+- Accuracy: The overall accuracy of the classifier is 0.99, indicating that it correctly predicts the class for 99% of the instances in the dataset.
-e.
-Cross-validation
+- Cross-validation

 ### Random Forest